 Compared with 4G, the capacity of 5G network is larger, which can greatly enhance the user experience.
-In addition, operators need to consider 5G network deployment from high value scenarios, users, and services to enhance brand and user experience.
+So in the initial stage, 5G network will be deployed in the 4G area with high traffic load.
 That means that operators will focus on core urban areas, hotspots, and high value areas to rapidly deploy 5G networks and provide services with traffic and brand demand.